Meghanak358/Embryonic-brain-development/README.md

 3. **Move files:** Place the project folder inside your `htdocs` or `www` directory.
 4. **Access the site:** Open your browser and navigate to `http://localhost/embryo-dev-portal/home.php`.

----

-**Next Step:** Would you like me to help you create a `README.md` file specifically for your "Add Patient" or "View Data" pages to explain how the database connection works?